Check out this purrr tutorial by Jenny Bryan: https://jennybc.github.io/purrr-tutorial/ls02_map-extraction-advanced.html

 ## 6 5.4 3.9 1.7 0.4 setosa

-1. Use if_all() to check if there are iris flowers with sepal and petal widths and lengths (all the iris_lab numeric variables) greater than 2 centimeters but less than 6 centimeters (which is the unit, if you type in ?iris you can learn more about the data).
+1. Use if_all() to check if there are iris flowers with all measurements greater than 2 centimeters but less than 6 centimeters (which is the unit, if you type in ?iris you can learn more about the data).
 Hint - use filter.
 If any are, how many?

 iris_lab %>%